yogeshsurve1410/M1_ProjectGoal_-Game-App-Utility-/1_Requirements/README.md

 STRENGTHS
 ===========
-The ultimate strength of Calculator is its innovative,more work ability,user-friendly and long lasting etc..
+The ultimate strength of clock is its innovative,more work ability,user-friendly and long lasting etc..

 WEAKNESSES
 ===========